-You are covered for each continuous 24-hour period that you are admitted to hospital in the UK, or selected European countries listed on Page 4 as an in-patient, as a result of:
+You are covered for each continuous 24-hour period that you are admitted to hospital in the UK, as an in-patient, as a result of:

 - an accident,

-- sickness.
+- sickness,

 - pregnancy-related complications, or

-- · voluntary organ donation by you.
+- voluntary organ donation by you.

 The table below explains what you're covered for and when from.